rohit273/-Brainwave_Matrix_Intern/README.md

 A phishing link scanner is a cybersecurity tool that helps detect and analyze suspicious URLs to determine whether they lead to phishing or malicious websites.

+Requirements
+You need to install requests for fetching the OpenPhish database:

 How It Works

 1. Fetches the latest phishing links from OpenPhish.